telerik/maui-docs/controls/collectionview/item-swipe/item-swipe-commands.md

 ## .NET MAUI CollectionView Swiping Commands

 The .NET MAUI CollectionView provides the following commands related to swipe actions:

-- `SwipeStartingCommand`(`ICommand`)&mdash;Occurs when item is about to be swiped.
+- `SwipeStartingCommand`(`ICommand`)&mdash;Occurs when an item is about to be swiped.
 The command parameter is of the `CollectionViewSwipeStartingCommandContext` type that provides the following properties:
   - `Item`(`object`)&mdash;The item that will be swiped.
   - `Cancel`(`bool`)&mdash;If you set this value to `false`, the swiping will be canceled.
 - `Swiping`(`ICommand`)&mdash;Occurs while the user is swiping the item.
 The command parameter is of the `CollectionViewSwipingCommandContext` type that provides the following properties:
   - `Item`(`object`)&mdash;The item that is being swiped.
   - `Offset`(`double`)&mdash;The offset of the swiped item from its initial position.
-- `ItemSwipeCompleted`(`ICommand`)&mdash;Occurs when swiping of an item is completed.
-TThe command parameter is of the `CollectionViewSwipeCompletedCommandContext` type that provides the following properties:
+- `ItemSwipeCompleted`(`ICommand`)&mdash;Occurs when the swiping of an item is completed.
+The command parameter is of the `CollectionViewSwipeCompletedCommandContext` type that provides the following properties:
-  - `Item`(`object`)&mdash;The item that has been swiped.
+  - `Item`(`object`)&mdash;The item that was swiped.
   - `Offset`(`double`)&mdash;The final offset of the swiped item.

 Check a simple example where the swiping commands are used: